pzn1977/nanocom/README.md

 Usage: run the program without arguments to see usage help

-This is an old project, made in 2004 and versioned with CVS :-) Since it is useful for me, and may be useful for others, then I dediced to import it to github
+This is an old project, made in 2004 and versioned with CVS :-) Since it is useful for me and maybe useful for others, then I dedided to import it to GitHub

-The program name was inspired on "minicom", and since it is too much smaller, the name "nanocom" seemed to be nice ;-)
+The program name was inspired by "minicom", and since it is too much smaller, the name "nanocom" seemed to be nice ;-)

 Current usage modes are "noecho", "rxonly", "cfgonly", "rxhex", "rxhext".